 Ozymandias from Watchmen.
 Right up until the end, he's the most beloved man on the planet, seemingly admired by everyone but Rorschach and the Comedian.
 Rich, handsome, a star gymnast well into middle age, and the smartest man in the world, the man's got style and class.
 And his master plan, which involved manipulating hundreds of scientists and artists and gets both Cold War superpowers to lay down their arms, succeeds, at least for the time being.
 And he survives the story, despite an assassination attempt at almost point blank range - he catches the bullet - and getting on the bad side of a virtual god.

 Amanda Waller in Suicide Squad and Greg Rucka's Checkmate.
 Though she's occasionally played as a Smug Snake elsewhere, nobody can deny she's one of the few people capable of putting Batman against the wall.
-She is a heavy-set, nigh-menopausic black woman who escaped the Cabrini-Green area well after she had her children.
+She is a heavy-set, nigh-menopausal black woman who escaped the Cabrini-Green area well after she had her children.
 And she is the leader of the very seriously titled Suicide Squad, capable of commanding both the fear and respect of the supervillains in her employ and staying on top of the pile in the politics game and as a vicious field agent by sheer force of personality, brute intellect, and this trope.
 This shouldtell youwhat kindof person Amanda is.
-To put it in perspective, both Lex Luthor and Batman have long since decided not to fuck with Waller.
-By personal experience.
+Both Lex Luthor and Batman have long since decided not to fuck with Waller.

+Maxwell Lord in Justice League: Generation Lost.
 In issue #1 alone, he comes back from the dead to mind-control two cops into shooting each other, beats Booster Gold half to death with a pipe, infuses himself with the blood of a small army of random extras, wipes the memory of his existence from the minds of everyone in the entire world (except our small band of plucky heroes), and rounds it all off with a glass of claret and a cigar on the battlements of Checkmate HQ.
-Magnificent.